2021 Dodge Charger Trim Levels with Comparisons & Configurations.

 Which Trim to Choose?

 Whew, what a line-up, right?!
 Choosing between them is tough since each trim level is so distinct.
 However, the one that we feel really holds its own is the Scat Pack.
 The 6.4-L engine is powerful enough to satisfy many buyers despite the V8 being absolutely top-notch.
 Still, if you want to most value, the Scat Pack has it.
 You can opt for the wide body treatment on this trim level, which we think you might want to go for.
-We would also recommend adding on the Driver Confidence and Navigation and Travel Packages since they offer a lot of helpful features.
+We would also recommend adding the Driver Confidence and Navigation and Travel Packages since they offer a lot of helpful features.

 • Compare the 2020 Dodge Charger Trim Levels